 We don’t charge consumers anything to use our comparison service.
 Instead, we receive a commission from the health funds we partner with each time one of our customers becomes a fund member.

 On 1 March 2016, we announced an industry-first standard pricing model for our health insurance comparison service.
 Under the new model, all our partner funds pay the same fee for the service we provide.

 The reason we’ve moved to a standard pricing model is because we want to be completely transparent about how we get paid.
-Once our customers know that we get paid the same amount, no matter which health fund they purchase a policy with, then they will understand that when we recommend a health insurance policy to them based solely on their individual requirements and needs.
+Once our customers know that we get paid the same amount, no matter which health fund they purchase a policy with, then they will understand that when we recommend a health insurance policy to them, it is based solely on their individual requirements and needs.

 Our standard fee is split into two instalments: 25% of the first year premium, paid upfront; and 6% of the second year premium#, paid for those customers who remain with their fund into the 13th month.
 If a customer cancels their policy early, we refund to the fund some or all of the commission we received: 100% refund if cancelled in the first month; 50% in the second month; and 25% in the third month.
 Based on our experience of cancellation rates over the first 12 months of a new policy, we estimate our new pricing model will equate to a present upfront value* of 27.75% of the first year premium and if our fee for a particular fund in any month exceeds 27.75% then we will rebate back the difference to the fund.